A Brief Accounting History to Date

 V. Brief Accounting History – Company Legislation History

 In 1844, The British Joint Stock Companies Act was an Act of Parliament that allowed companies owned by one or more individuals to be incorporated.
-Before this, incorporation was only possible through the Royal Charter or private Act.
+Before this, incorporation was only possible through the Royal Charter or a private Act.
 Consequently, many businesses operated as unincorporated associations – often with thousands of members and management of these businesses- and the companies’ ability to be regulated was limited.
 If a customer had a grievance against an unincorporated association, their only recourse was to litigate against every member individually, which was virtually impossible in many cases.

 It was followed up in 1855 by the Limited Liability Act, which limited the liability of a business’s individual owners and directors.
-1856, the Joint Stock Companies Act was updated, introducing the system still mainly used today.
+In 1856, the Joint Stock Companies Act was updated, introducing the system still mainly used today.
 Companies are incorporated by registration, and auditors need to be appointed for public companies to examine the balance sheet and accounts.

 VI.
 Technological Advancements in Accounting (Late 20th – 21st Century)